CatalaLang/catala-formalization/README.md

     opam repository add coq-released --all-switches
     opam install . --deps-only

-Once it is done, you can use dune to build the part of the project that build
+Once it is done, you can use dune to build the Coq developement

     dune build